Really-another hernia

 Jan 04, 2019 1:26 am

-Hi, has no one suggested a hernia belt, they alter them to fit over your stoma/bag?
+Hi, has no one suggested a hernia belt?
+They alter them to fit over your stoma/bag.

-Well worth it, prevention v cure.
+Well worth it, prevention vs. cure.

-Google 'stoma hernia belt', they are available on prescription in the uk.
+Google 'stoma hernia belt'; they are available on prescription in the UK.

 Bill